SQIL-EPFL/sqil-experiments/README.md

 # sqil-experiments
-The repository for measurements and data analysis from SQIL @ EPFL
+The repository for measurements and data analysis of SQIL @ EPFL